 Building on the success of Forward Cities' Community Entrepreneurship Accelerator initiative (2018-2020), we are pleased to continue our work in the community with this E3 Indy engagement.
-Aimed at catalyzing solutions for building a more equitable and sustainable entrepreneurial ecosystem in the community, our efforts — in collaboration with J.P.
-Morgan Chase — will lay the foundation for long-term resiliency for Black and Latinx businesses by focusing on equitable distribution of resources, including funding.
+Aimed at catalyzing solutions for building a more equitable and sustainable entrepreneurial ecosystem in the community, our efforts — in collaboration with JPMorgan Chase Foundation — will lay the foundation for long-term resiliency for Black and Latinx businesses by focusing on equitable distribution of resources, including funding.

 In the wake of the COVID-19 pandemic, this is a pivotal moment for Black and Latinx entrepreneurs and small business owners as barriers and gaps to starting and scaling businesses continue to disproportionately impact underrepresented groups.
 This effort will align key community stakeholders, amplify underrepresented voices of entrepreneurs and their champions, and galvanize collective action to create a strong foundation for inclusive economic growth that will serve as a model for other communities across Indiana – and nationwide.

 For updates, subscribe to our monthly e-newsletter.

 E3 Indy Engagement lead

 Magalie, an alumna of Florida Agricultural & Mechanical University, was born in Nassau, Bahamas, raised in Miami, F.L., and is one of five daughters to Haitian parents.
 She serves as Interim Executive Director of HUSTLE Winston-Salem, a nonprofit organization dedicated to inclusive entrepreneurship.